 'Chubby' copies the Pookie layout and carries the detector pans

 between the wheel-sets.
 What it has in common with many other

 detector carriers is that the base vehicle is an MPV - raising

 the question of why it should need to be protected against mine-blast

-if it can genuinely detect mines in real time?
+if its arrays could genuinely detect mines in real time?
 And if it cannot

 detect them until after it has passed them, perhaps some thought

 should be given to using wheels that would not be disabled by

 answer in some cases is that the machine needs to be an MPV